 - Susan Amber Gordon, Secretary, Professional in Arts/Cultural Development

 - Allison Heck, Professional in Cityscape/Architecture

-- Elizabeth Hennigan, Public at Large, Arts Consumers
+- Betsy Hennigan, Public at Large, Arts Consumers

 - Michelle Kozlak, Professional in Field, Arts Disciplines

 - David Martin, Expertise in the Visual Arts

 - Allison Nance, Vice Chair Expertise in Visual Arts

 - Matthew Stensrud, Chair, Professional in Field, Arts Disciplines

 Diane Ruggiero, Deputy Director

 Recreation, Parks & Cultural Activities